 Parents have 20 working days from receipt of the local authority’s stage 1 written decision notification to make a written request to escalate the matter to stage 2.
 Within 40 working days of receipt of the request an independent appeal panel will consider the case.
 Parents will also be given the opportunity to make a verbal representation to the panel if they wish.

 Within 5 working days of the panel meeting, a response will be provided setting out:

 - the nature of the decision reached

 - how the review was conducted (including the standard followed)

 - information about other departments and/or agencies that were consulted as part of the process

 - the rationale for the decision reached

 - information about your right to put the matter to the local government ombudsman

-The independent appeal panel members will be independent of the original decision-making process and include a senior officer of the SEND assessment and planning service (EHC) and representatives from the transport and the connected county and access to learning departments, to ensure a balance is achieved between meeting the needs of the parents and the local authority’s duty.
+The independent appeal panel members will be independent of the original decision-making process and ensure a balance is achieved between meeting the needs of the parents and the local authority’s duty.

 If at stage 2 the decision not to provide travel assistance is upheld, you will be informed of your right of complaint to the Local Government Ombudsman, but only if you consider that there was a failure to comply with the procedural rules or if there are any other irregularities in the way the appeal has been handled.
 If you consider the decision of the independent appeal panel to be flawed on public law grounds, you may also apply for judicial review.